kakeami/blog/content/posts/2021/09/utteraces/index.md

 # Background

 Hugo's Harbor theme, which I used in this blog, quickly implemented the comment function by setting `disqusShortName` in `config.toml`.
-However, since I'm using Disqus free plan, I've started to get ads sometimes.
+However, since I was using Disqus free plan, I've started to get ads sometimes.
 It was not so beautiful, so I decided to move to Utterances, which I've been interested in for a while.

 Utterances is a lightweight comment widget implemented using GitHub Issues.